centiservice/mats3/mats-test-junit/README.md

 covered testing different scenarios for your service's Endpoints.
 Note that Rule_MatsEndpoint also works alone in a Spring environment where you typically set up the MatsFactory in the Spring context; Read more shortly.

-* **Rule_MatsWithDb**: Provides a H2 Database DataSource, and a JmsAndJdbc MATS Transaction Manager, in addition to features from {@link Rule_MatsGeneric}.
-This enables testing of combined JMS and JDBC scenarios - in particularly used for testing of the MATS library itself (check that commits and rollbacks work as expected).
+* **Rule_MatsWithDb**: Provides a H2 Database DataSource, and a JmsAndJdbc Mats Transaction Manager, in addition to features from {@link Rule_MatsGeneric}.
+This enables testing of combined JMS and JDBC scenarios - in particularly used for testing of the Mats library itself (check that commits and rollbacks work as expected).

 ###With spring
 Rule_MatsEndpoint can also be utilized for tests utilizing a spring context where there is a MatsFactory created and put